railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_advanced.rst

 ---------------

 The :mod:`base_report_designer` module enables you to create letter templates in OpenOffice and automate letters for different prospects.
-Open ERP also has plugins for MS Word to simplify the creation of mass mailing.
+OpenERP also has e-mail templates to simplify the creation of mass mailing.